syncfusion/flutter-widgets/packages/syncfusion_flutter_pdf/README.md

 Refer to our [documentation](https://help.syncfusion.com/flutter/pdf/working-with-text-extraction#working-with-find-text) for more details.

-## Encryption and decryption
+### Encryption and decryption

-Encrypt new or existing PDF documents with encryption standards like 40-bit RC4, 128-bit RC4, 128-bit AES, 256-bit AES, and advanced encryption standard 256-bit AES Revision 6 (PDF 2.0) to protect documents against unauthorized access.
+Encrypt new or existing PDF documents with encryption standards like 40-bit RC4, 128-bit RC4, 128-bit AES, and 256-bit AES, and the advanced encryption standard 256-bit AES Revision 6 (PDF 2.0) to protect documents against unauthorized access.
 Using this package, you can also decrypt existing encrypted documents.

 Add the following code to encrypt an existing PDF document.